Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Introduction

 This article makes two primary contributions.
 First, we provide sufficient conditions that enable the recovery of causal effects from attrition in structures where existing criteria fall short.
 Second, we introduce the \textit{targeted sequential regression} (TSR) estimator for the \textit{average treatment effect} (ATE) when the recovered estimand involves two sequential regressions models.

-For this, we introduce a graph-based constructive definition of an \textit{$s$-admissible pair} of covariate sets satisfying the \textit{sequential adjustment criteria} (SAC).
+For this, we introduce a graph-based \textit{$s$-admissible pair} of covariate sets, which satisfy the \textit{sequential adjustment criteria} (SAC).
 These criteria are itemized conditions for recovering the interventional distribution and additive causal effects from confounding and attrition biases in tandem.
-Our approach is grounded in the \textit{structural causal model} (SCM) framework pioneered by Judea Pearl \citep{PearlCausality}, which allows us to directly translate recovery criteria into conditions on mutilated graphs \citep{mgraphs}.
-When fulfilled, the SAC provides solutions to settings involving SOIC and other attrition structuresese crit to conditions by \citet{Huber} in addressing the SOIC problem, our constructive method allows for recovery in a broader scope of semi-Markovian structures, where their approach is limited by chronological constraints in the adjustment rules.
-Additionally, our approach can aid in identifying and mitigating potential pitfalls such as \textit{overadjustment} \citep{over1,over2,over3} and \textit{collider bias} \citep{mbias2}.
-The SAC offer a more comprehensive tool for addressing the problem analytically.
+Our approach is grounded in the \textit{structural causal model} (SCM) framework pioneered by Pearl \citep{PearlCausality}, which allows us to directly translate recovery criteria into conditions on mutilated graphs \citep{mgraphs}.
+When fulfilled, the SAC provides solutions to settings involving SOIC and other attrition structures.
+While similar to conditions by \citet{Huber} in addressing the SOIC problem, our method allows for recovery in a broader scope of semi-Markovian structures, where their approach is limited by chronological constraints in the adjustment rules.
+In addition, our approach can aid in identifying and mitigating potential pitfalls such as \textit{overadjustment} \citep{over1,over2,over3} and \textit{collider bias} \citep{mbias2}.